Principal Data Project

 - Favor explainable metrics over speculative modeling claims.

 The same design pattern can support event-response analysis in many business settings: outage monitoring, product launch analysis, customer support surges, and public response to operational incidents.
-It demonstrates careful data engineering, not just an interesting chart.
+It demonstrates a commitment to data integrity and measurable impact.